mimiro-io/datahub/DOCUMENTATION.md

 #### NewTransaction

 `NewTransaction()` is used to create a new transaction object.
 A transaction can then be executed using the ExecuteTransaction function.
+Note that this function simply returns an empty transaction data structure.
+It does not open a transaction.

 #### ExecuteTransaction